PratikshaHS/Blood-Donor-Website/README.md

 ## 📧 Contact

-For any queries or support, please contact [Your Email] or open an issue on GitHub.
+For any queries or support, please contact pratikshahsamant@gmail.com or open an issue on GitHub.